 Whether it’s adults viewing exhibits about textile mills, the area’s settlement and the state’s civil rights movement (with oral history provided by Greenville native and two-time presidential candidate Jesse Jackson) at the Upcountry History Museum, or youngsters having fun with interactive exhibits that also serve as learning tools in The Children’s Museum of the Upstate, Greenville’s vibrant museum scene is about making learning come alive.

-Visiting museums in Greenville is also convenient; the Upcountry History Museum, the Children’s Museum and a satellite of the acclaimed Museum & Gallery at Bob Jones University (please note the museum is closed for renovations) are located on Greenville’s Heritage Green.
+Visiting museums in Greenville is also convenient; the Upcountry History Museum, the Children’s Museum and Carolina Music Museum are located on Greenville’s Heritage Green.
 Also convenient to downtown are the Museum and Library of Confederate History, and – for sports fans – the Shoeless Joe Jackson Museum near Fluor Field in the city’s historic West End.

 Other must-see museums include the Greenville Cultural Exchange Center with its African-American history museum; Roper Mountain Science Center; and Greer Heritage Museum, depicting the town’s railroad history from 1876.